All Episodes

 Four to six months.

-So they're making all these plans now to get out in four to six weeks, and you have this Baker Commission report, uh, details of which are being leaked when the report's not even due until December.
+And you have this Baker Commission report, details of which are being leaked when the report's not even due until December.

-And there's a lot of stuff in this leak that if it's true is disturbing that we're meeting, we're gonna have Iran and Syria, and by the way, that's not the first time this stuff is leaked.
+And there's a lot of stuff in this leak that, if it's true, is disturbing, that we're meeting, we're going to have Iran and Syria.

 That's exactly what we thought was going to happen.

-The uh commission's discussions are said to be focused on an option presented by a panel of experts that the U.S. concede that the situation in Iraq cannot be stabilized and make plans for a phased withdrawal of U.S. troops.
+The commission's discussions are said to be focused on an option presented by a panel of experts that the U.S. concede that the situation in Iraq cannot be stabilized and make plans for a phased withdrawal of U.S. troops.

-So we're gonna give up, basically.
+So we're going to give up, basically.

 Okay, I'm lost.

-I I have to admit, folks, I uh I'm not qualified.
+I have to admit, folks, I'm not qualified as above my pay grade.

-I can't get over this.
+I'll tell you, I just, I can't, I can't get over this.

 Welcome back, by the way, Rush Limbaugh, America's real anchor man here on the EIB network.